Enjoy this list of the best young adult dystopian books you’ve ever heard of. Plus, some you haven’t!

 When his father is murdered, David dedicates his life to revenge.

 David’s father is murdered by a man with incredible power.
-But just because Steelheart can bend metal and stop bullets, doesn’t stop David from seeking revenge.
-These beings have destroyed the city with their abilities and their lust for power.
+But just because Steelheart can bend metal and stop bullets, doesn’t mean David will stop seeking revenge.
+The beings like Steelheart have destroyed the city with their abilities and their lust for power.

 This Savage Song by Victoria Schwab